Colon Cancer Prevention

 The American Cancer Society (ACS) recommends that all adults with an average risk of colorectal cancer undergo regular screening using one of the tests described below.
 Learn more about colorectal cancer screening tests on the ACS website.

-Capital Digestive Care is now providing LGI-Flag, a groundbreaking predictive modeling tool that uses readily available clinical data to identify those at risk for lower GI disorders, including but not limited to, irritable bowel syndrome (IBS), inflammatory bowel diseases (IBD) and colorectal cancer, who may require screening.
-The goal is to provide a more personalized, convenient and predictive continuum-of-care for patients leading to better health outcomes.
-Capital Digestive Care is currently the only U.S.-based practice to offer LGI-Flag, which is made available through the Roche navify® Algorithm Suite.
-Learn more here.
+Capital Digestive Care offers LGI-Flag, a predictive modeling tool that uses clinical data to identify individuals at risk for lower GI disorders, such as irritable bowel syndrome (IBS), inflammatory bowel diseases (IBD), and colorectal cancer.
+This tool helps in determining which patients may require screening, aiming to provide a personalized, convenient, and predictive continuum of care for better health outcomes.
+Capital Digestive Care is the only U.S.-based practice offering LGI-Flag through the Roche navify® Algorithm Suite.

 Who should take action?